Pench Tiger Reserve: Research in Pench

 Long-term research in Pench was initiated by the study on the interactions between wild animal and their habitat in the Pench Sanctuary by Shukla (1990).
 This was followed by a tiger-prey estimation study by Karanth and Nichols (1998).
 Since 1995 the Wildlife Institute of India has initiated a series of studies beginning with a long-term radio telemetry study on the gaur (Bos frontalis) (Sankar et al. 2000a), followed by the creation of a spatial mapping database for the Tiger Reserve (Sankar et al. 2000b).

 Short-term Master's studies at the Wildlife Institute of India increased the knowledge on avifauna (Jayapal 1997), wild herbivores (Acharya 1997) tiger food habits and the diversity and distribution of the avifauna in Pench Tiger Reserve.

 Threats

-Pench Tiger Reserve faces the usual conservation issues that afflict all Tiger Reserves of India.
-The first and foremost is the pressure of poaching.
-While poaching is essentially a law enforcement issue, the other critical concern remains the fact that habitat loss and fragmentation threaten Tiger Reserves such as Pench.
-As India develops and marches relentlessly along the path of development, the needs of wildlife and nature conservation appear to be often at loggerheads with the needs of economic development.
-An obvious example is the case regarding the widening of the critical national highway NH7 (now known as NH44), discussed in the section below.